jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_earlier_wake_than_sleep_time.rst

     ValueError: wake_time: 07:33 is earlier than sleep_time: 08:12
     ValueError: wake_time: 07:46 is earlier than sleep_time: 14:47
+    ValueError: wake_time: 23:10 is earlier than sleep_time: 23:27
+    ValueError: wake_time: 11:32 is earlier than sleep_time: 13:52

   and this ValueError_ for ``test_duration_w_earlier_wake_than_sleep_time``